moov-io/ach/docs/custom-validation.md

 // AllowSpecialCharacters will permit a wider range of UTF-8 characters in alphanumeric fields AllowSpecialCharacters bool `json:"allowSpecialCharacters"`

+// AllowEmptyIndividualName will skip verifying IndividualName fields are populated
+// for SEC codes that require the field to be non-blank (and non-zero) AllowEmptyIndividualName bool `json:"allowEmptyIndividualName"`
 ```

 ### File Header